 Our experts also check combustion appliances to be sure they are not putting exhaust into your home.
 We check gas lines for leaks, and we check the relative humidity, which can also be a good indicator of exchange rate and air passage routes.

-Some Oregon and Washington homeowners have called on the American Lung Association (ALA) for guidance and have even gotten their counselors to pay them home visits.
+Some Oregon homeowners have called on the American Lung Association (ALA) for guidance and have even gotten their counselors to pay them home visits.